praydog/uevr-docs/src/usage/adding_6dof.md

 * Toggle the visibility of any component in the game
 * Save the state of all of the above for persistence across sessions

+## Examples

+In the following examples, we'll be using the "First Person Template" from the Unreal Engine.

 ## Attaching the camera to an object

 <video width="640" height="480" controls>